san-bil/pyena/README.md

 *	 (optional) string tags for the specific job (such as "validation" or "imagenet" or whatever)
 *	 an options map.
 Refer to the corresponding function for more details on what options are available.

 ###### Synchronous vs Asynchronous job submission
 The `submit_to_*` functions submit a job to Condor/Hyena asynchronously, so you can loop over e.g.  a large hyperparameter space and run all your jobs in parallel.
 You can synchronize on the completion of all your jobs using `matador_wait_on_files(session_object)`.
 This also conveniently monitors the standard error of all your jobs.

 The `submit_to_*_synchronous` functions submit jobs to Condor/Hyena synchronously - whilst the `worker_task` callback is run remotely, the local machine waits for it to finish.
 The `submit_to_*_synchronous` functions only return a single numeric value, as they are primarily for use with hyperparameter optimizers like [BayesOpt](https://github.com/rmcantin/bayesopt).
 Such global optimizers for black-box functions often require a blackbox callback that takes solely a numeric vector and returns an objective function value.

+##### Cross-domain node pools (currently Hyena-backed only)
+Hyena-backed sessions now include the ability to tie together compute nodes of different domains into one pool, and to submit jobs to this pool (provided each node has Matlab installed with valid licenses, of course).
+The only extra job for the user in this case is to set an option `source_hosts`, and create a valid ssh config file.

+For example, let's say I have:
+* a personal laptop called "dopey" (with its own filesystem)
+* an Amazon EC2 instance "tarzan" (with its own filesystem)
+* and 3 spare boxes in an imaginary domain called Viridian - "blastoise.viridian.com", "pikachu.viridian.com" and "psyduck.viridian.com".
+These all use networked storage volumes (instead of local storage), so a file at blastoise.viridian.com:/vol/bitbucket/foo.sh is exactly the same file as pikachu.viridian.com:/vol/bitbucket/foo.sh.

+In this case, we set `source_hosts={'sanjay@dopey','sanjay@tarzan','s.bilakhia@psyduck.viridian.com'}`.
+Hence the source code necessary to run a job is available on all domains to be used.
+We don't need to transfer to each box in the Viridian domain, because they all shared the same networked file system.

+######Using nodes that do not have publicly accessible IPs
+It may be the case that a node such as "dopey" is sitting behind residential internet using NAT (network address translation), or that the boxes {blastoise, pikachu, psyduck}.viridian.com are only accessible when connected to the organisational network.
+In such a case, as Hyena uses ssh+tmux to do all the dirty work, we need to have an appropriate ssh_config file that specifies how to access these nodes via public facing gateway servers.

+For example, Viridian may have a server gateway.viridian.com, from which all other machines in the *.viridian.com domain can be accessed.

+Meanwhile, a residential network may have only one publicly facing machine at mygateway.mywebsite.com, from which all other machines on the network can be accessed.

+An example of such a config file can be seen in examples/example_ssh_config.

 ##### Valid worker functions
 There is only one requirement that your worker_task callback must fulfill in order to run properly.
 The desired result variables **MUST** must be wrapped in a dictionary (i.e. `kv_create(result_1,result_2)`), and this dictionary must be the sole return value of the `worker_task` callback.